Skip to main content

 Nice to have

 These are a few tools that we find nice to have when developing.
-Feel free to install them if you see their value.
-If you don't see an added value maybe don't install them.
-You can always install them later once you think they can benefit you.
+Feel free to install them and try them out if you think they add value.

 • An API client that allows you to make requests to the backend: